turingschool/front-end-curriculum/lessons/electron-multiple-windows.md

 const windows = new Set()
 ```

 This is a new data structure for ES6 which stores unique values.
 It could be a string, integer, object, function, literally anything except null.
 If you try to add a duplicate value, the Set will reject it.
-Think of a Set as a fancy array that protects for uniqueness of each element.
+Think of a Set as a fancy array that protects for uniqueness of each element in the Set.

 ```js
 let newWindow = new BrowserWindow({ show: false });